-Markku Luolajan-Mikkola, artistic director of the festival, is one of the leading performers, educators, organisers and innovators on the Finnish early-music scene.
+Markku Luolajan-Mikkola is one of the leading performers, educators, organisers and innovators on the Finnish early-music scene.
 He plays various viols and historical cellos and has been appearing in recitals and chamber ensembles since the 1990s.
 Thanks to him, the majority of the works in his repertoire ranging from the 16th century to the present day have received their first performance in Finland.

 In the course of his career, Luolajan-Mikkola has already given over a thousand concerts in various parts of the world.
-In addition to his native Finland he can, in 2020, be heard in Germany, the UK, Spain, the Netherlands, the Czech Republic, Austria, Switzerland, Estonia and the United States.
+In addition to his native Finland he can, in 2022, be heard in Germany, the UK, Spain, Austria and Estonia..

 In 2015–2017, Luolajan-Mikkola performed music by Marin Marais and Antoine Forqueray at five concerts in the Sibelius Academy’s prestigious Soiva akatemia series.
-Last year saw the completion of a Peregrina†io tour project during which he performed Bach’s complete cello suites as well as his transcriptions for cello of the violin sonatas and partitas at each of Finland’s medieval stone churches.
+At the same time he saw the completion of a Peregrina†io tour project during which he performed Bach’s complete cello suites as well as his transcriptions for cello of the violin sonatas and partitas at each of Finland’s medieval stone churches.
 The Finnish Broadcasting Company (Yle) honoured him with its Musical Act of the Year award in 2003 for a series of concerts entitled Gambaa! focusing on French Baroque music.

 The significance and future of historical instruments will not, Luolajan-Mikkola believes, be restricted to the performance of music by composers from ages past; they will also increase our understanding of our own era and revitalise the instruments’ expressive potential.
 The majority of the numerous works premiered by him are ones he has personally commissioned.